nhsuk/sexual-health-information-etl/README.md

 The output is uploaded to Azure Blob Storage, a suitable connection string should be set in the `AZURE_STORAGE_CONNECTION_STRING` variable.
 For further details see [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/).

-The ETL retrieves all the Sexual Health and Information Services from the Syndication API via the `modifiedsince` end point.
+The ETL calls the `modifiedsince` end point to determine if the ETL needs to be run.
+If the endpoint returns a 404 error, i.e page not found, there is no updated data and the ETL will not run.
+If a 200 code is returned the data is considered to have changed, and all data will be reloaded via the `all` endpoint.
-All the data is reloaded with new IDs when a change is made, so the `modifiedsince` end point will contain all records.
+All the data is reloaded when a change is made.
 An incremental update approach is not possible due to the changing IDs.

 The date of the most recently modified file in blob storage beginning `shis-data`[<sup>*</sup>](#development-notes) is used as the last run date.

 If no file is present the last known good run date of `20/02/2018` will be used.

-The ETL will exit if the `modifiedsince` end point contains no records, or returns a `404` error.

 The ETL version from the [package.json](package.json) is included along with a datestamp to enable a full rescan if the data structure changes, as this will be reflected in the application version.

 Once the initial scan is complete, failed records will be revisited.
-IDs for records still failing after the second attempt are listed in a `summary.json` file.
+IDs for records still failing after the second attempt are listed in a `shis-data-summary.json`[<sup>*</sup>](#development-notes) file.

 Running `scripts/start` will bring up a docker container and initiate the scrape.